Teo’s Durumi

 - Lena Waithe, Rishi Rajani, and Naomi Funabashi, Hillman Grad Books, Hillman Grad Books

-The dazzling sequel to Ocean’s Godori dives back into Elaine U. Cho’s cinematic space opera series, taking Ocean and her crew deep into the cloisters of the Moon and the conflicts of the heart.
+The dazzling and cinematic sequel to space opera Ocean’s Godori takes Ocean and her crew deep into the cloisters of the Moon and the conflicts of the heart.

 ISBN